 Use of HELOC funds is up to the borrower’s discretion; the money can be tapped to pay for home improvement projects, debt consolidation, major purchases or education expenses.

 “We always recommend that borrowers look at responsible uses of their home equity,” says Giles.
 “These include purchases or projects that return value to the borrower – such as a home renovation that would make their home more marketable and improve their quality of life.”
 You may also consider using your funds to consolidate debt at a lower interest rate.

 A HELOC has two main periods: the draw period and the repayment period.
-These two periods combined typically last up to 25 years.
+These two periods combined typically last up to 25 to 30 years.